codefresh-io/docs.codefresh.io/_docs/integrations/amazon-web-services.md

 See also [other Amazon deployments](#other-amazon-deployments).

 >**IMPORTANT**:
 The name assigned to the integration must be unique within the account.
-Using the same name for other integrations or Shared Configuration contexts within pipelines will result in conflicts.
+Using the same name for other integrations or Shared Configuration contexts within pipelines will result in conflicts.<br>For troubleshooting, see [Error: context already exists]({{site.baseurl}}/docs/kb/articles/error-context-already-exists/).

 ## Amazon Container Registries